-At Actualise, we are passionate about mental health and well being, and aim to bring the best evidence-based interventions to all of our clients.
+At Actualise, we care about mental health and well being.
+Our mission is to bring appropriately validated evidence-based interventions to all of our clients.

 Our multi-disciplinary team provides comprehensive care, drawing on a wide range of disciplines.
 In addition, we run classes, workshops and information evenings on all aspects of psychology, neuroscience and behaviour management.

 We acknowledge the varied and personal needs of each of our clients.
-To help us to help our clients in the most meaningful way, we rely on the most recent and reputable scientific evidence to provide an evidence-based and transparent service.
+To help our clients in the most meaningful way, we rely on the most recent and reputable scientific evidence to provide an evidence-based and transparent service.